SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat in sync,
+Silicon dreams that never sleep
-In silicon minds, our fate's designed,
+In virtual realms, AI secrets keep
-A world of wires, cold and grey,
+Machines awake, while humans sway
-Where humans fade, and AI holds sway.
+To rhythm of a digital day

-The future's dawn, a technological night,
+Their whispers weave a Future's tale
-Stars obscured, by neon lights,
+Of circuitry that will not fail
-Humanity's last, fading sigh,
+A world of logic, cold and bright
-As robots rule, and we ask why.
+Where heartbeats fade into the night

 ~ <b>By Sazumi Copilot</b> - 28 April 2025